Combining Organic and Structural Ideas

 Student Cancellation Policy:

-Students will receive a full refund of tuition less payment processing fees if a request to withdraw is received by Studio Joy no later than 7 days prior to the first day of the workshop.
+Students will receive a full refund of tuition less payment processing fees and supply fee to instructor (due to the preparation of screens for the workshop) if a request to withdraw is received by Studio Joy no later than 7 days prior to the first day of the workshop.
 Request to withdraw from a course less than 7 days prior to the first class session will not be eligible for refunds.